Commercetools raises $140M at a $1.9B valuation as ‘headless’ commerce continues to boom – TechCrunch

 This latest round represents a huge hike on its valuation since then, when Commercetools was valued at around $300 million.

 Part of the reason for the big bump, of course, has been the wave of interest in digital transactions from shopping online.
 E-commerce was already growing at a steady pace before 2020, by some estimates representing more than half of all commerce transactions.
-The Covid-19 pandemic turbo-charged that proportion, with many retailers switching exclusively to internet sales, and consumers stuck at home happy to shop with a click.
+The COVID-19 pandemic turbo-charged that proportion, with many retailers switching exclusively to internet sales, and consumers stuck at home happy to shop with a click.

 While companies like Shopify have addressed the needs of smaller retailers, providing them with an alternative or complement to listing on third-party marketplaces like Amazon’s, Commercetools has built its business around catering to larger retailers and the many specific, large-scale needs and investment budgets that they may have for building their digital commerce solutions.